mawinkler/c1-playground/docs/play/tools.md

 ### Script `sentry-remove-snapshots`

 The script is region-aware.
-This means unless you specify it the currently active AWS region from your shell will be used to query the reports.
+This means unless you specify it the currently active AWS region from your shell will be used.

 Example calls: